breakin/snestistics/docs/tutorial-predict.md

     /* mi 81 0B00 8186DA 28          */ plp
     /* mi 81 0B00 8186DB 60          */ rts
 ~~~~~~~~~~~~~~~~
-We might never know what are contained in those bytes for now lets keep them as data.
+We might never know what are contained in those bytes for now let's keep them as data.
 If we for some reason *know* that they are data we can also add a data annotation there.
 That way they will not be predicted as code either.

 Some words about the heuristic
 ==============================